krpec/LUA_BatLogger/README.md

  * Flight logging to csv file (full battery has to be connected and model has to be powered for at least 30 seconds and consume some mAhs for the logging to take place)

 ### Changelog

-#### Version 1.4
+#### Version 1.4 - ** _untested_, currently in development**
- * _2021-03-12_
+ * _2021-03-??_
  * Battery selection form is no longer present in the main menu, it'll appear automatically after powering on the model
 * Low voltage alarm introduced in v1.3 removed after much consideration.
 All Jeti radios are capable of doing alarm such as this one by themselves, so all users are advised to set up one as a backup to capacity measuring.

 #### Version 1.3 - _untested_
  * _2021-03-09_